 President and Chief Executive Officer of the New York Power Authority

 Gil Quiniones has led the New York Power Authority, the largest state-owned electric utility in the United States, since 2011.
 Mr Quiniones is also Co-Chair of the Board of Directors of the Alliance to Save Energy, and previously served as Chairman of the Board of Directors of the Electric Power Research Institute.

 Minister of Energy, Mines and Sustainable Development, Morocco

 Aziz Rabbah has been Morocco’s Minister of Energy, Mines and Sustainable Development since April 2017.
 He previously served as Minister of Equipment, Transport and Logistics for more than five years.
 Mr Rabbah is a trained engineer, specializing in new information technologies.

 H.E.
 Ms Teresa RIBERA RODRIGUEZ

-Minister for Ecological Transition, Spain
+Deputy Prime Minister and Minister for the Ecological Transition, Spain

 Teresa Ribera Rodríguez has served as Spain’s Minister for Ecological Transition since June 2018.
 Her previous government roles include State Secretary for Climate Change.
 Ms Ribera Rodríguez has also held senior roles at environment and sustainable development organisations around the world.